openshift-labs/learn-katacoda/servicemesh/istio-fasttrack/04-routing.md

 ## Congratulations!

-In this step, you used Istio to send 100% of the traffic to the v1 version of each of the BookInfo services.
+In this step, you used Istio to send 100% of the traffic to the v1 version of each of the Bookinfo services.
 You then set a rule to selectively send traffic to version v2 of the reviews service based on a header (i.e., a user cookie) in a request.